Rohithkvsp/MNIST-on-Android-with-TensorflowLite-and-OpenCV/README.md

   6) Down scale the cropped image to Model Input size

 After the prepocessing, Down scaled image(which is OpenCV Mat) is converted to tensorflow lite input format.

+<b>Note:</b>
+Make sure that written digits are large and fits the middle square region shown in the app.

 Below shows screenshots from the App.